Are you wondering what size to make your YouTube banner? Here’s a quick rundown of how to make the most of the channel’s

-The other area where you can add photos–and the one I’m focusing on here–is what Youtube calls “Channel Art.”
+The other area where you can add photos–and the one I’m focusing on here–is what YouTube calls “Channel Art.”
 This is basically the same thing as what other social media services like Facebook and Twitter call the cover photo or the header image.
 On a regular website, it could be called the hero image.
 It’s also often called the YouTube banner.
 And it’s important.
 It takes up a large part of the screen on a desktop browser and is the first thing visitors to your channel see.

 You can, of course, watch YouTube on all sorts of different devices, not just on desktop computers.
 And how the channel art (or banner) displays is going to change according to the device.
 On a desktop web browser and on a mobile device, it shows as a narrow horizontal panorama with an aspect ratio of 6.2:1.
 If you’re using a TV, it’s a full-screen background image in an aspect ratio of 16:9.
 But you can only specify one image to be used, so you need to make sure it’s one that works in both the horizontal strip (or panorama) format as well a more conventional full-screen aspect ratio.

-Youtube Banner Size Recommendations: Minimum, Maximum, and Recommended
+YouTube Banner Size Recommendations: Ideal, Minimum, & Maximum

 Before we get to how to change and customize the channel art for your YouTube channel, you’ll need to make sure you’re using an image that meets the basic requirements for the YouTube banner size.
 Here’s a rundown.